freeplane/docs/src/docs/user-documentation/hot-keys-and-beyond.md

 Let's say you want to change the hot key for `Command Search` from the default `Ctrl+F1` to `Ctrl+Shift+A`.
 Once you follow one of the three methods, you'll be presented with the confirmation pop-up

 ![](../images/hot-key-reassignment-confirmation.png)

+### Hot Key Unassignment

+You can clear a hot key, unassigning it from an action/icon.
+Just follow any of the methods in [Hot Keys for Actions](#hot-keys-for-actions), and in the "Enter new key" pop-up window choose the button `Clear` and confirm `OK`.

 ### Hot Keys for Icons